NEET/JEE Coaching Scholarship

 In isotonic solutions ________________.

-(i) solute and solvent both are same.
+(i) The solute and the solvent are both the same.

-(ii) osmotic pressure is the same.
+(ii) Osmotic pressure is the same.

-(iv) a solute is always the same solvent may be different.
+(iv) A solute is always the same solvent may be different.

 Answer: